Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

     |                        |                |                | 3: 'symmetric saturate'              |
     +------------------------+----------------+----------------+--------------------------------------+

-.. note:: The above configurable parameters range may exceed a library element's maximum supported range, in which case the compilation will end with a static_assert error informing about the exceeded range.
+.. note:: The above configurable parameters range might exceed a library element's maximum supported range, in which case, the compilation will end with a static_assert error informing about the exceeded range.

 .. note:: Not all dsplib elements support all of the above configurable parameters.
-Unsupported parameters which are not used have no impact on execution, e.g., parameter `INTERPOLATE_FACTOR` is only supported by interpolation filters and will be ignored by other library elements.
+Unsupported parameters which are not used have no impact on execution, e.g., the `INTERPOLATE_FACTOR` parameter is only supported by interpolation filters and will be ignored by other library elements.

 .. _CONFIGURATION_PARAMETERS_GEMM:

 Matrix Multiply Configuration Parameters
 -------------------------------------------

-For the Matrix Multiply (GeMM) library element the list of configurable parameters and default values is presented below.
+For the Matrix Multiply (GeMM) library element, use the following list of configurable parameters and default values.

-.. table:: Matrix Multiply configuration parameters
+.. table:: Matrix Multiply Configuration Parameters

     +------------------------+----------------+----------------+--------------------------------------+
     |     **Name**           |    **Type**    |  **Default**   |   Description                        |